neethu-ms/bar-chart/README.md

 2. options

    a.width should be provided in pixel ( width of the bar chart container).
-It should be numeric. b.height should be provided in pixel ( height of the bar chart container).
-It should be numeric. c.valuePosition - position of the value inside bar.
-It should be string ( can be "top", "bottom" or "center") d.barColor - colors of individual bars.
-It should be an array of strings e.labelColor - color of  label(x and y).
-It should be string. f.barSpacing - space between the bars in px.
-Should be numeric. g.tickValues - values that should show tick.
-Should be an array of numbers. f.titleFontSize - font size of title g.barTitle, xAxis, yAxis - title of bar diagaram, x axis and y axis respectively.
-All these should be string. h.titleFontSize - font size of the title in px.
-Should be numeric. i.titleColor - color of the bar title.
-It should be string. h.barLabels- Names of individual bars.
+It should be numeric.
+   b.height should be provided in pixel ( height of the bar chart container).
+It should be numeric.
+   c.valuePosition - position of the value inside bar.
+It should be string ( can be "top", "bottom" or "center")
+   d.barColor - colors of individual bars.
+It should be an array of strings
+   e.labelColor - color of  label(x and y).
+It should be string.
+   f.barSpacing - space between the bars in px.
+Should be numeric.
+   g.tickValues - values that should show tick.
+Should be an array of numbers.
+   f.titleFontSize - font size of title.
+   g.barTitle, xAxis, yAxis - title of bar diagaram, x axis and y axis respectively.
+All these should be string.
+   h.titleFontSize - font size of the title in px.
+Should be numeric.
+   i.titleColor - color of the bar title.
+It should be string.
+   h.barLabels- Names of individual bars.
 It should be an array of string

       eg. options = {
         width: 700,
         height: 500,
         valuePosition: "top",
         barColor: ["yellow","brown","violet"],
         labelColor: "green",
         barSpacing: 50,
         tickValues: [0,50,100,150,200],
         barTitle: "Canada Population",
         titleFontSize: 50,
         titleColor: "red",
         xAxis: "Year",
         yAxis: "Population in Lakhs",
         barLabels:["children","elderly","others"]
       };

 3. element